traum-ferienwohnungen/barrelman/README.md

     * All service ports of the remote service
 * Delete: Remove dummy service in _local-cluster_ if it was created by barrelman

+Services in _local-cluster_ will be created with type ClusterIP by default.
+If you want to them to be type NodePort instead, run _barrelman_ with the `-nodeportsvc` switch (the services will maintain the same NodePort as in _remote-cluster_).

 ### What to expect
 Imaging there is cluster X and Y (Nodes Xn and Yn) with barrelman running as Xb and Yb.